Carl Czerny

-Carl Czerny (/ˈtʃɛərni/; /de/; 21 February 1791 – 15 July 1857) was an Austrian composer, teacher, and pianist of Czech origin whose music spanned the late Classical and early Romantic eras.
+Carl Czerny (/ˈtʃɛərni/; /de/; 21 February 1791 – 15 July 1857) was an Austrian composer, music educator, and pianist of Czech origin.
+His music spanned the late Classical and early Romantic eras.
 His vast musical production amounted to over a thousand works and his books of studies for the piano are still widely used in piano teaching.
-He was one of Ludwig van Beethoven's best-known pupils and would later on be one of the main teachers of Franz Liszt.
+He was one of Ludwig van Beethoven's best-known pupils and would later become one of the main teachers of Franz Liszt.